LorenzoChavez/Master-Data-Science/README.md

 # Master in Data Science 2018 - KSCHOOL

-This Master is currently taking place in [KSchool](https://kschool.com/) Madrid, from March to October (230h)
+I am currently taking this Master in Madrid at [KSchool](https://kschool.com/), from March to October (230h)

 This repository contains all exercises done during the Master.